Skip to main content

 Employment

-Recognises the importance of fair, transparent and merit-based recruitment, progression and promotion, effective performance management, and a good work-life balance.
+This Principle recognises the importance of fair, transparent and merit-based recruitment, progression and promotion, effective performance management, and a good work-life balance.
+All stakeholders need to address long-standing challenges around insecruity of employment and career progression, ensuring equality of experience and opportunity, irrespective of background, contract type and personal circumstances.

-Professional and career development that enables researchers to develop their full potential
+Professional and career development are integral to enabling researchers to develop their full potential

 Obligations specified for: